-GAWB said that a tariff review process would be complex and uncertain, arguing that a range of specialist activities would need to be undertaken (including economic analysis, stakeholder engagement, options assessment, price modelling, legal reviews, and the development of an implementation plan).
+GAWB said that a tariff review process would be complex and uncertain, arguing that a range of specialist activities would need to be undertaken (including economic analysis, stakeholder engagement, options assessment, price modelling, legal reviews, and the development of an implementation plan).113

-GAWB has not demonstrated that this step change is necessary.
+At this point in time, GAWB has not demonstrated that this step change is necessary.
 The need for the review has not been demonstrated, and it is unclear how this is a new requirement for GAWB.

-Aither noted that GAWB had significant expenditure for external consultants already within its base year to allocate to such a review (\$5.7m over the period) and that where Melbourne Water and Greater Western Water undertook tariff reviews in a base-step-trend framework, they were funded as business-as-usual budgets, not as a step change.
-GAWB considered that Melbourne Water and Greater Western Water were not reasonable comparisons because they had larger operating budgets.
-Use the period of the perio
+Aither noted that GAWB had significant expenditure for external consultants already within its base year to allocate to such a review (\$5.7m over the period) and that where Melbourne Water and Greater Western Water undertook tariff reviews in a base-step-trend framework, they were funded as business-as-usual budgets, not as a step change.114